Saitama Prefecture

 Chichibu is beautiful in every season, and each visit feels a little different.

-Take the Seibu line from Ikebukuro on the limited express Laview to Seibu-Chichibu.
+Take the Seibu line from Ikebukuro Station on the limited express Laview to Seibu-Chichibu.
 The journey takes about 77 minutes and feels special compared to a regular train ride.

 The train’s wide windows let you watch the scenery change as you leave Tokyo behind.
 Once you arrive, you can explore on foot, rent a bike, or use local trains and taxis, depending on how much you want to see.